kotserge/dotfiles/README.md

 The look and feel of my dotfiles is heavily inspired by a rice I found some years ago.
 Unfortunately I can't find the original repository anymore.
 If you know the original author, please let me know.

 I only use Arch Linux, so I can't guarantee that these dotfiles work on other distributions.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE.md) file for details.
+Note that this only extends to my code and other modules, fonts, etc. are licensed under their respective licenses and do not fall under this license.
+If you find any license violations, please contact me immediately, as this is not intended.